Why Planned Giving?

 The remainder is given away to charities supported by St Luke’s with which members of the congregation have links – some of them local, some of them in developing countries.
 Click here to learn more about our charities.

 The General Synod of the Church of England has challenged church members to give 5% of their income after-tax to and through the Church, and a similar amount to other good causes.
 This level of giving is not yet achieved, but it is a target to which we aim.

-Everyone who considers themselves a member of St Luke’s is asked to join the planned giving scheme; decide what percentage of your income you will give; and make a pledge to give that amount - either by banker’s standing order or by weekly envelopes.
 The advantages of pledged giving to St Luke’s are twofold.
 First, it enables the church to plan ahead with much more certainty.
 Second, if you pay income tax, then you can complete a Gift Aid declaration, which enables St Luke’s to recover (from HM Revenue and Customs) income tax at the standard rate on your donation.
 This means that we receive (at present) an extra £28 for every £100 that is pledged.

-Download a planned giving form here.
+Once you have decided that you would like to join the scheme, download a planned giving form here.
 Just fill it in and return it to the Parish Office or the box at the back of church, and we will do the rest.
 Those who give by standing order can take a card from the basket before a service and place it in the collection plate as their offering.

 If your income is irregular, or if you do not consider yourself a member but would still like to support St Luke’s, then you may like to give a one-off donation - please ring the Parish Office on 020 8772 0463.
 Again, income tax payers can increase the value of their gift by making a Gift Aid declaration.

 In the communion service, when the offerings are brought to the altar, we all say together the words: "All things come from you O Lord, and of your own do we give you."
 It is in this spirit that we ask everyone to reflect on their own giving, and to give as much as they can.